 NMBC Hero Awards Banquet: 'Some give a lot - Some gave it all!'

-The New Mexico Business Coalition (NMBC) annual Heroes Banquet will be held on November 17 at the Albuquerque Marriott from 6 - 9 pm.In addition to some great business and community leaders, this years event will honor the sacrifice of Officers Greg Benner (Rio Rancho), Daniel Webster Albuquerque), Jose Chavez (Hatch) and Clint Corvinus (Alamogordo) who were killed in the line of duty.
+The New Mexico Business Coalition (NMBC) annual Heroes Banquet will be held on September 8 at the Albuquerque Hyatt Regency, from 6 - 9 pm.After last years success, honoring the sacrifice of Officers Greg Benner (Rio Rancho), Daniel Webster Albuquerque), Jose Chavez (Hatch) and Clint Corvinus (Alamogordo) who were killed in the line of duty, this years event will expand to honor other First Responders too.

 NMBC 2015 Hero of the Year: Albuquerque Police Department Officer Lou Golson-